suncoast-devs/handbook/curriculum/back-end/full-stack-i/lecture/dotnet/05-simple-api.md

 #### Stateless

 REST is an acronym that sounds for REpresentational State Transfer.
-This means that the server does not have any information about client.Statelessness means that every request to our server happens in complete isolation.
+The idea of REST means that the server does not have any information about the client.
+Statelessness means that every request to our server happens in complete isolation.
 Each request is idempotent.
-Each request The responsibility for storing and handling all state related information falls on the client; In our case, the client is a React App.
+Each request The responsibility for storing and handling all state-related information falls on the client; In our case, the client is a React App.

 ## RESTful and Web API

 In the C# world, to build RESTful APIs, we use a technology called Web API.
-Web API is a part of ASP.NET, specifically designed for build APIs.
+Web API is a part of ASP.NET, designed explicitly for build APIs.

 ## Create a new API

-To create a new API, we will use the dotnet scaffolding tools.
-For a basic web app, use the comment
+To create a new API, we use the dotnet scaffolding tools.
+For a basic web app, use the comment.

 ```
 dotnet new webapi -n MyCoolApiProject
 ```

-That will make you a new API project called 'MyCoolApiProject'. `cd` into that project and open it with `code .` and run the project with `dotnet watch run`
+That makes you a new API project called 'MyCoolApiProject'. `cd` into that project and open it with `code .` and run the project with `dotnet watch run`.

-### The key parts of an Web API project
+### The critical parts of a Web API project

 #### StartUp.cs

 The Startup.cs contains 2 important methods; `ConfigureServices` and `Configure`

-- **ConfigureServices** is an optional (though usually defined) method that is called when the service is initially started.
+- **ConfigureServices** is an optional (though usually defined) method that is called when the server is started.
 This method is used to configure and register different services for your webserver.
 Services are classes and libraries that we use in our apps to solve problems, such as database connections and also setting up authentication schemes.
-This is usually a

-- **Configure** is how the server will respond to HTTP requests.
+- **Configure** is how the server responds to HTTP requests.
 This method creates what is called the HTTP pipeline.
-The HTTP pipeline denotes how the request is handled and in what order methods are run.
-Common tasks here include routing, enforce HTTPs, and establish where static files are.
+The HTTP pipeline denotes how the request is handled and in what order methods run.
+Usual tasks here include routing, enforce HTTPs, and establish where static files are.

 These methods are usually touch very little.

-Sample Startup.cs with comments in line
+Sample Startup.cs with comments inline

 ```C#